-- 1. Press [Config]. - 2.
+- 1. Hold [Shift] + [4] or use [Menu] to select the 'Config' Menu. - 2.
 In the main menu list select the 'Firmware' option using the screen navigation buttons. - 3.
 In the Firmware sub menu select 'Reset Config'. - 4.
 Press [Apply], 6th Screen button and follow the prompts.
 Any previously changed settings will be restored back to default values.